venomsec-404/GroceryStore/e-mandi/README.md

-# Grocy
+# E-Mandi
-"Grocy: Your one-stop online grocery store for fresh produce, pantry staples, and everyday essentials."
+"E-mandi: Your one-stop online grocery store for fresh produce, pantry staples, and everyday essentials."